 While some athletes are dedicated enough to live in higher altitudes for the duration of their training and only come down for races or meets (sounds like the beginning of a ninja movie…), it’s not for everyone.

-Don’t get me wrong- I’m not saying your not working hard already, but to really get your lungs more efficient, make them work harder.
+Don’t get me wrong-I’m not saying you're not working hard already, but to really get your lungs to be more efficient, you need make them work harder.

 Participating in sports that require stamina can do this.
 Another good way is aerobics.
 Even better is water aerobics.
-Since water is thicker than air, you have to work harder to move through it, including your lungs moving in and out.
-The increased resistance again forces your lungs to work harder and adjust to using air more efficiently.
+Since water is thicker than air you have to work harder to move through it, and that includes your lungs moving in and out.
+The increased resistance forces your lungs to work harder and adjust to using air more efficiently.